Roblox/roact/docs/tutorials/shop-page.md

 ### ProductItemList

 This component will simply be given the product list and create all the ProductItem elements.
 Since it does not need any internal state, a functional component will do the job.
-We have not done our ProductItem yet, but we will suppose it is there for now.
+We have not done our ProductItem component yet, but we will suppose it is there for now.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")